Prevention and Intervention

 Seattle Public Schools recognizes that families are the number one influence on whether children decide to use drugs.
 We provide trainings to parents and guardians on youth substance use prevention and intervention, develop school-specific factsheets on youth substance use for parents/guardians, conduct campaigns (such as Safe Storage of Substances Campaign) to raise awareness among families and community members to keep youth safe.

 Possessing, using, distributing and selling of drugs and/or alcohol on school property violate school board policy.
 For more information on SPS’ disciplinary procedures, please visit the Discipline webpage.
-For a list of substance use treatment agencies, please refer to the “Seattle Public Schools Assessment Resources” document in the resource column.
+For a list of substance use treatment agencies, please refer to the “SPS Assessment Resources” document.

 Research shows that good mental health is associated with higher productivity, better academic performance, and more consistent attendance.
 We strive to support every student in need of mental health care and work to accomplish that through a few different routes:

 - Providing classroom education to students on various mental health topics including how to recognize a mental health concern and where to turn for help

 - Building partnerships with agencies that specialize in youth mental health services to address student’s mental health needs.
 Many of the agencies we have partnered with send providers to schools to render services.
 Many of our schools host School-Based Health Centers in their buildings that include full-time mental health clinicians to serve students